gamemachine/ainav/README.md

 **Queries**

 Navmesh queries are inherently linked to surfaces.
 That's just how recast works and why Unity's implementation has a concept of allocating a query.
-When a surface is destroyed in AiNav it marks all queries tied to it as invalid.
+When a surface is destroyed AiNav marks all queries tied to it as invalid.
 It's not disposed you still need to do that, but it will prevent usage of the query so as not to try and reference an invalid pointer.

 Jobs  running queries should call AddQueryDependency on the surface controller.